pierky/arouteserver/README.rst

 **Beta testing**, looking for testers and reviewers.

-Anyone who wants to share his/her point of views, to review the output configurations or to test them is **more than welcome**!
+Anyone who wants to share his/her point of view, to review the output configurations or to test them is **more than welcome**!

 Bug?
 Issues?
 ------------